ruggeryiury/ugc-parser/README.md

 - Place the `ugc2json.py` file on the same directory of your `.ugc` files and execute it.
 - JSON files will be generated.

+## ⚙️ Declare Class Types
+A few aspects of your generated JSON file can be manipulated by placing `#declare` classes at the very beginning of your UGC file.
+There's all possible manipulations:

-## ⚙️ Declaring Root Type
+### Root Type
 The generated JSON file can be both a dict or a list.
 By default, the script will generate the JSON root as a dict.
-But if you want the root as a list, you just need to place the following _declarative_ operator at the first line of your UGC file:
+But if you want the root as a list, you just need to place the following _declarative_ class at the first line of your UGC file:

     #declare list
     [...]

 By declaring the root type as a list, the [rules to declare any value to a list](#lists "Lists") must be followed (no key names, only values).

+### Minify
+The generated JSON file will be generated minified by placing:

+    #declare minify
+    [...]

 ## 📄 Value Types